ABoss/ECGResizer/README.md

 Resizer for Eternal Card Game

-Janky of jankiest resizer for Eternal Card Game, the game pretty much supports all kinds of different resolutions but doesn't let you pick them from their drop-down list.
+Jankiest of janky resizer for Eternal Card Game, the game pretty much supports all kinds of different resolutions but doesn't let you pick them from their drop-down list.

 # How to
 - Start Eternal and the resizer